vachaa/belajarmvc-ci/README.md

 # belajarmvc-ci
-here's teh repo for learn mvc with CI
+here's a repo for learn mvc with CI